dansandland/cassandra-scrapy-pipeline/README.md

 # Cassandra Scrapy Pipeline

-Simple Scrapy pipeline configuration that writes items to Cassandra.
+Notes on a simple Scrapy pipeline configuration that writes to Cassandra.

-**[Scrapy](http://scrapy.org/)** is a powerful and [well documented](http://doc.scrapy.org/en/1.0/intro/overview.html) python crawling library.

-**[Cassandra](http://cassandra.apache.org/)** is one of the [fastest](http://www.datastax.com/apache-cassandra-leads-nosql-benchmark) open source distributed databases.

-These are notes for my own reference using OS X. They cover installation and running a simple example.

 ## The Pipeline

 With an existing scrapy project and the python cassandra driver installed; add the pipeline and update settings.

-**Add to pipelines.py:**
+**pipelines.py:**

+	...

 	# Cassandra Pipeline
 	from cassandra.cluster import Cluster